gregoryoffodum/Native-PDF-Extraction-Automation/README.md

 - UiPath
 - Regular Expressions

-# Input Files
+## Input Files

 - The [Attachments](https://github.com/gregoryoffodum/Native-PDF-Extraction-Automation/tree/main/attachments) folder houses the attachments after email automation (extracted from email attachments).

 - The [Regular Expression](https://github.com/gregoryoffodum/Native-PDF-Extraction-Automation/blob/main/regex.xlsx) file contains the regex syntax for all the invoice variants.
-It was an input in the loop (**Match** activity)to extract selected fields and populate the match results in an adjacent column.
-These values are moved to a datatable and exported as an excel file.
+It was an input in the loop (**Match** activity) to extract selected fields and populate the results in an adjacent column.
+These values are subsequently moved to a datatable and exported as an excel file.

 ## Methodology